AlbinCauderlier/CodeIgniter4-Docker-Apache-PHP-MySQL/README.md

 # CodeIgniter4-Docker-Apache-PHP-MySQL

+First sources of informations, from 2020

 Step 1 - https://avenir.ro/codeigniter-4-using-docker-apache-mysql/

 Step 2 - https://avenir.ro/codeigniter-4/xinstall-codeigniter-in-docker-containers/

+## Install

-1. Cloner ce repository Git
+1. Clone this git repository

-2. Dans la racine du repository, lancer les commandes :

-# Build des containers et lancement des serveurs
-$ docker-compose up -d
+2. Open a terminal at the path of the repository + send the command :

+'docker-compose up -d'

+It's up and running localy

+3. Controls

+a.
+Controls that you access the main page in your browser at localhost

+b.
+Controls that you access the database at the TCP-3306 port (MySQL Workbench or HeidiSQL)

+# Useful commands

-# Lister les containers up poour avoir leurs noms
+### Lister les containers up poour avoir leurs noms
 $ docker ps

-# Entrer dans le container web
+### Entrer dans le container web
 $ docker exec -it codeigniter4-docker-apache-php-mysql-web-1 bash